-- 1. Warmly welcoming and engaging a potential or confirmed victim of CSEC upon return from a runaway episode is critical to relationship building.
+- 1. Warmly welcoming and engaging a CSEC upon return from a runaway episode is critical to relationship building.
 Ensuring their immediate safety and basic physical and emotional needs are addressed strengthens their connection to caring service providers. - 2.
-Once immediate needs have been met, the potential or confirmed victim of CSEC should be debriefed by a trusted CSEC-informed adult of the youth's choosing, using the Returning Child Debriefing from the statewide policy Reporting, Locating, and Responding to Missing Children (FPO 0210B Returning Child De-Briefing Tool).
-The purpose of the debriefing is to clarify why the potential or confirmed victim of CSEC went missing and what happened while they were gone including whether the youth was a victim of sex trafficking or other trauma.
-It is recommended that this debriefing tool be used each time a potential or confirmed victim of CSEC returns from a runaway episode. - 3.
+Once immediate needs have been met, the CSEC should be debriefed by a trusted CSEC-informed adult of the youth's choosing, using the Returning Child Debriefing from the statewide policy Reporting, Locating, and Responding to Missing Children (FPO 0210B Returning Child De-Briefing Tool).
+The purpose of the debriefing is to clarify why the CSEC went missing and what happened while they were gone including whether the youth was a victim of sex trafficking or other trauma.
+It is recommended that this debriefing tool be used each time a CSEC returns from a runaway episode. - 3.
 Refer to the Reporting, Locating and Responding to Missing Children Policy for further instructions.